 What should I do?

-If you have a workplace problem and you think it should be resolved by your employee leaving or you as an employee wish to leave your employer then speak to us by email or telephone.
+If you have a workplace problem and you as an employee wish to leave your employer then speak to us by email or telephone.

 What should I find and bring with me to a consultation?